knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 `cluster-local-domain-tls` needs to be able to sign certificates for cluster-local domains like `myapp.<namespace>`, `myapp.<namespace>.svc` and `myapp.<namespace>.svc.cluster.local`.
 As the CA usually is not within the cluster, verification via ACME protocol (DNS01/HTTP01) is not possible.
 You can use an issuer that allows creating the these certificates (e.g. CA issuer).

 `system-internal-tls` needs to be able to sign specific SANs that Knative validates for.
-As these kn-routingcomponents are not strictly routable, the defined set of SANs is:
+The defined set of SANs is:

 * `kn-routing`
-* `kn-user-<namespace>` (where <namespace> is each namespace where Knative Services are created)
+* `kn-user-<namespace>` (<namespace> is each namespace where Knative Services are/will be created)
 * `data-plane.knative.dev`

 As this is also not possible via ACME protocol (DNS01/HTTP01), you need to configure an issuer that allows creating the these certificates (e.g. CA issuer).